moinwiki/moin/docs/admin/serve.rst

 server administration requires advanced experience with the operating system, permissions management, dealing with security, the server software, etc.

-What you need to achieve is that your web server can talk to the moin WSGI application, which you can get using this code::
+In order to use MoinMoin with another web server, ensure that your web server can talk to the moin WSGI application, which you can get using this code::

  from MoinMoin.app import create_app